mage-os/mage-os-website/src/pages/blog/20221202-meetcommerce.md

 ![A photo of happy Magento people being happy about the happy organization Mage-OS is.](/blog/2022/2022-12-02-meetcommerce-mageos-2.jpg)

-## Meet Commerce Madrid: what else is different?
+## Meet Commerce Spain: what else is different?
 This event is brand new and filling a gap.
 This conference is open to all eCommerce Platforms, not just Magento and Adobe Commerce, but also:

 - Shopware